se-edu/learningresources/contents/performance/PerformanceProfiling.md

 Instrumentation profiling incurs a substantial overhead, which is an increase in file size and execution time of the program.
 This makes it unsuitable for large projects.
-In such cases, it is recommended to limit instrumentation to a specific portion of your project.
+In such cases, it is recommended to **limit instrumentation to a specific portion of your project**.

 * For Visual Studio 2015: [How to: Limit Instrumentation to Specific Functions](https://msdn.microsoft.com/en-us/library/cc470663.aspx) or [Specific DLLs](https://msdn.microsoft.com/en-us/library/bb385752.aspx)